fajri91/minangNLP/README.md

 Please cite our works if you use our corpus:

  **Fajri Koto, and Ikhwan Koto. _Towards Computational Linguistics in Minangkabau Language: Studies on Sentiment Analysis and Machine Translation_.  (to Apppear) In Proceedings of the 34th Pacific Asia Conference on Language, Information and Computation (PACLIC), Vietnam, October, 2020.**

+Note: Data and Code will be released after the conference date.